 Upon entering the guestroom, guests see an objet d’art – a beautiful and spacious shower cabin of an unusual oval form with frisky fringed curtains.
 The cabin, too, is a metaphoric portal, a transition from one space to another.
 Uneven French molding on walls enhances the experience, causing a so-called “glitch” effect, arising from the merging of two spaces, two dimensions.

 When working on the layout, S+S achieved the main goal: to make the sea view open for guests of Sofitel from any point in the lobby.
 Two reception stands were placed to make the check-in process more comfortable and efficient.
 The guest flow in the lobby area is organized in a way that lets the guests move around freely with a glass of sparkling wine and an exquisite snack, socializing and making the scene.

 In guestrooms, the greatest treasure, perhaps, is a big window, which opens a mesmerizing city view.
-Or… is it the refined shower cabin, where the fringed curtain can be shifted to the side, thus not to hinder sea view, offering a unique SPA experience?
+Or… is it the refined shower cabin, where the fringed curtain can be shifted to the side, thus not to hinder the sea view, offering a unique SPA experience?

-We guess, that’s the kind of dilemma typical for adherents of the «art de vivre».
+We guess that’s the kind of dilemma typical for adherents of the «art de Vivre».

 Design by Irina and Olga Sundukovy